Helping Find Treatment Since 2002.

 It can be difficult to know for certain if a support group can be helpful to you, but one of the best ways to find out is to attend a meeting.
 Since they are free and do not usually ask you to provide any information you aren’t comfortable providing, you can easily attend one meeting in order to find out if the program makes you comfortable and will be a benefit to your recovery.

 How Do I Find the Right Treatment Program for My Needs?

 According to the National Institute on Alcohol Abuse and Alcoholism, support groups remain some of the most commonly sought out treatment programs for substance abuse recovery, and one of these may be able to help you make a change in your life.
 But it is still important to seek a professional treatment program for your addiction.

-Call 800-895-1695, and we will help you find a rehab program that will cater to your needs, as well as provide access to a support group if you prefer it.
+Call 800-895-1695(Who Answers?), and we will help you find a rehab program that will cater to your needs, as well as provide access to a support group if you prefer it.
 Don’t wait; call today and start living your life the way you want––free of substance abuse.